byte-man74/Fuel_Tracker_Frontend/README.md

 ## License

 This project is licensed under the [License Name].
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details..